EastfordCommunicator/website/articles/34/8/calendar.md

 *Calendar entries must be sent to the editor no later than the 15th of the month preceding publishing.
 Please send all calendar content to
-<eastfordnews@gmail.co>m.
+<eastfordnews@gmail.com>.
 Please limit calendar submissions to less than
 100 words.*

 ## March